Updated November 2022

 - Works for only one customer, where they are regarded as an employee or officer

 Joe’s corporation provides the same services that he would perform for his employer, as if he was working as an employee.
 Therefore his corporation is considered a personal services business.

 If the CRA considers you to be a personal services business, your corporate tax rate would increase significantly.
 This is because the corporation would no longer qualify for the small business deduction.
-PSB income is subject to the federal corporate tax rate of 28% plus the general provincial corporate tax rate of 12% for a total tax rate of 40% for Alberta companies.
-That’s 13% above the general rate of 27% and 28% more than the small business tax rate of 12%.
-This change was effective for taxation years beginning after October 31, 2011.
+PSB income is subject to the federal corporate tax rate of 28% plus the general provincial corporate tax rate of 8% for a total tax rate of 36% for Alberta companies.
+That is 19% and 6% higher than the federal and provincial small business rates.

 You would also lose the ability to deduct the same expenses that a small business does.
 Joe’s corporation is now only able to claim the cost of salaries and benefits to him personally, and a few other allowable expenses.